weidagang/tips/README.md

-tips = man + GitHub
+tips = man + github
 ===================

-`tips` is a `man` like shell command interface for your knowledge repo on GitHub.
+`tips` is a `man` like command line help tool powered by github

-Nowadays, it's very popular for people to manage their knowledge with GitHub.
-With GitHub, people get the benefits of both cloud and version control. `tips` is designed to bring GitHub even closer to shell users.
-You can think of `tips` as `man + GitHub`, that means providing a `man` like shell command interface to your knowledge repository on GitHub.
+Nowadays, it's very popular for people to manage their knowledge with github.
+With github, people get the benefits of both cloud and version control. `tips` is designed to bring github even closer to shell users.
+You can think of `tips` as `man + github`, that means providing a `man` like shell command interface to your knowledge repository on github.

 Usage
 -----